Source code for squidpy.experimental.im._calculate_image_features

 cell_features.update(_glcm_features(ch_crop, mask_crop, ch_name))

-if parsed.squidpy_color_hist:
+if parsed.squidpy_histogram:

 cell_features.update(_histogram_features(masked_vals, ch_name))